The Three Men I Lost & Found Myself

 I never saw him again.

 He was a passenger in a mate’s car — his own was getting an upgrade.
-It was raining, the car spun a 360 and hit a power pole, killing Kelvin instantly.
+It was raining, and the car spun a 360 and hit a power pole, killing Kelvin instantly.
 I remember getting ready for work, got the call, and cried my eyes out.
 Darren asked me, “What are you crying for?” when I told him Kelvin was dead.

 I had the party anyway, as a celebration of Kelvin’s life.
 So many turned up.
 I told my cousin downstairs she may want to go out for the night as it would be noisy.
-She didn’t, and came up a couple of times to complain.
+She didn’t and came up a couple of times to complain.
 I would turn the stereo down, but someone would turn it up.
 Rose and I tidied up before we went to sleep.
 My parents lived an hour away and at 3am there was banging on the door.
 I answered to my very angry dad storming in.
 He opened the kitchen door and threw all the crates full of empty bottles out the door.
 Rose was so scared.
 I couldn’t get a word in, and the next day I was served an eviction notice.

 Darren took advantage of my state of mind, took me to Wairoa, and a few weeks later I found out I was pregnant.